 Step 1: Be informed!

-Learn about the candidates and what they have to say about disability issues.
+Learn about the candidates and what they have to say about disability issues and other issues you care about.

-Your witnesses can be friends, family, fellow residents at your facility, or members of a MAT team (who are volunteers from your local County Board of Elections).
-Click on the link to schedule MAT team members to be your witnesses by contacting your local County Board of Elections.
+Your witnesses can be friends, family, fellow residents at your facility, or members of a Multipartisan Assistance Team (MAT), which is made up of volunteers from your local County Board of Elections.
+Schedule a MAT to be your witnesses by contacting your local County Board of Elections.

 These witnesses will have to be in your "presence" while you fill out your ballot, but they are required by law to "respect the secrecy of the ballot and [your] privacy" while you fill out your ballot, unless you want their help.

-Someone who helping you fill out your ballot can also be one of your witnesses.
+Someone who helps you fill out your ballot can also be one of your witnesses.

 Step 3: Fill out your ballot.

-Fill it out yourself or ask someone you trust to help you if it would be helpful!
+Fill it out yourself or ask someone you trust to help you.
 Anyone other than facility staff can help you fill out your ballot, but ONLY YOU can decide who to vote for!

-MAT teams can help you fill out your ballot.
-Click on the link to schedule a MAT team to help you fill out your ballot.
-However, MAT team members are not qualified to decide whether or not you have the capacity to vote!
-If a MAT team member won't let you vote, click on the link to report it!
+Multipartisan Assistance Teams (MATs) can help you fill out your ballot.
+Schedule a MAT to help you fill out your ballot by contacting your local County Board of Elections.
+MAT members are not qualified to decide whether or not you have the capacity to vote!
+If a MAT member won't let you vote, report it!

 Make sure you sign your ballot return envelope!

-- If someone helped you fill out your ballot, they also need to sign and date it.
+- If someone helped you fill out your ballot, they also need to sign the envelope and date it.

 Step 6: Have your witnesses fill out the Witnesses’ Certification section.